Aikido

 Lineage

-Monell sensei studied under the late Fumio Toyoda Shinan (master instructor) of the Aikido Association of America (AAA) for almost a decade.
+Monell Sensei's training was also heavily influenced by the late Fumio Toyoda Shinan (master instructor) of the Aikido Association of America (AAA).
+During that period, Monell Sensei instructed advanced classes at the Jikishinkan Aikido dojo for a number of years.

 Our Practice

-The training at out dojo is designed to cover all aspects of defending oneself against all physical assault and edged weapons.
+The training at our Brooklyn Aikido school is designed to cover all aspects of defending oneself against all physical assault and edged weapons.

 Training also focuses on avoiding dangerous confrontations and facilitating safe escape.
-O’sensei considered his art to be a true budo—a martial path of spiritual development.
-Therefore, aikido is not practiced as a competitive sport.
-There are no tournaments in aikido, no emphasis on victory, and no fear of defeat.
-In O’sensei’s words, “true victory is self victory.”
+O-Sensei considered his art to be a true budo—a martial path of spiritual development.
+Therefore, Aikido is not practiced as a competitive sport.
+There are no tournaments, no emphasis on victory, and no fear of defeat.
+In O-Sensei’s words, “true victory is self victory.”